Open Data Hub logo

 git clone https://github.com/Red-Hat-AI-Innovation-Team/training_hub

-2. Go to the examples directory to view the Training Hub notebooks, Python scripts and documentation.
+2. Go to the examples directory to view Training Hub notebooks, Python scripts, and documentation.

 • For a quick overview and descriptions of the supported algorithms and features, with links to examples and getting started code, see the top-level README file.